In the Earth

-In the Earth (stylized as IN THE EⱯRTH) is a 2021 science fiction horror film written and directed by Ben Wheatley.
-The film stars Joel Fry, Reece Shearsmith, Hayley Squires, Ellora Torchia, John Hollingworth and Mark Monero.
+In the Earth (stylized as IN THE EⱯRTH) is a 2021 science fiction psychological horror film written and directed by Ben Wheatley.
+The film stars Joel Fry, Reece Shearsmith, Hayley Squires, Ellora Torchia, John Hollingworth, and Mark Monero.

-In the Earth had its world premiere at the 2021 Sundance Film Festival on 29 January 2021, was released in the United States on 16 April 2021, by Neon.
+In the Earth had its world premiere at the 2021 Sundance Film Festival on 29 January 2021, and was released in North America on 16 April 2021, by Neon.

 Plot

 Martin Lowery is a scientist sent to a government-controlled outpost while an unspecified pandemic has ravaged the country.
 The outpost is located in an unusually fertile forested area outside Bristol to help in the studies and experiments of his former colleague and ex-lover Olivia Wendle regarding using mycorrhiza to increase crop efficiency.
 After passing a physical examination and meeting his park guide Alma, he learns of the local legend of Parnag Fegg, a woodland spirit.
 The following morning, Martin and Alma begin their two-day hike toward Olivia's site.

 Alma informs Martin that Olivia has not been heard from in months.
 The pair come across an abandoned tent, with the remaining items indicating it belonged to a family.
 The next night, Martin discovers a rash on his arm before he and Alma are assaulted by unknown assailants who also raid their camp, destroy their equipment, steal their shoes, and loot some of their supplies.
 Without his shoes, Martin badly cuts his foot.

 They are approached by Zach, a man living in the woods who offers to lend the pair some shoes.
 Taking them to his own campsite, Zach disinfects and stitches Martin's wound and gives them both food and a drink.
 Martin and Alma begin to lose consciousness and realize they have been sedated.
 While they are unconscious, Zach takes ritualistic photos of them in strange clothes and positions and stitches a strange symbol and animal gut into Martin's arm.

 Upon waking up Zach describes the symbol as a mark to be seen by a presence in the woods, claimed by him to have once been an ancient sorcerer who placed his essence in a standing stone somewhere in the forest.
 Martin's foot becomes infected from his injury and Zach sloppily amputates some of his toes with a hatchet.

 Alma acquires a discarded blade to free herself and Martin before attacking Zach.
 Martin and Alma flee, but become separated.
 Zach pursues Martin, who stumbles across a pair of bodies, presumed to be the owners of the abandoned camp.
 After encountering the standing stone, Martin is found and rescued by Olivia.
 Alma independently makes her way to the camp, and Zach is driven away by the amplified sound and lights set up around Olivia's site.